ros/rosdistro/REVIEW_GUIDELINES.md

 Reviewer utilities
 ------------------

-New package review checklist, to copy paste into review comments
+### New package review checklist

+You can copy-paste the below into your review comment when reviewing a new package addition into rosdistro.

 - [ ] At least one of the following must be present
   - [ ] Top level license file: